cosmicjs/docs/docs/guides/README.md

 [Angular](https://angular.io/) is a JavaScript library for building user interfaces.

 Cosmic makes a great [Angular CMS](https://www.cosmicjs.com/knowledge-base/angularjs-cms) for your Angular websites and apps.

-Get started adding Cosmic-powered content into your Angular apps using the following steps:
+Before adding any code, make sure to follow the [Initial Setup](#initial-setup) at the top of this page to set up your content in Cosmic.
+Then take the following steps to add Cosmic-powered content to your Angular apps:

 ### 1. Install a new Angular app
 Install the Angular CLI to create a project that includes tooling and configurations.